VickyDev810/Cloudify-Tunnel-Manager/README.md

 bash final.sh
 ````

-### Windows
+### Windows (BETA)

-Download and install the executable file from the releases section.
+1. Download the .exe file from the Releases section.
-**📝 Note:** Run the exe as administrator.
+2. Right-click the downloaded file and select Run as administrator to install.
+3. When running commands on Windows, make sure to use administrator privileges (e.g., open Command Prompt or PowerShell as Administrator).

 ### Docker